UPDATE: latest news

 We also produced and commissioned a short artists residency onboard the LV21, a lightship moored on Gillingham Pier.

-Figure Ground are currently planning future projects and residencies, and are open to commissions, consultancy, and event facilitation opportunities.
+Figure Ground are are open to commissions, consultancy, and event facilitation opportunities.

 Figure Ground members are: Katy Beinart, Jack Brown, Laura Krikke, and Jo Thomas.